bogdan-d/XeniaOS/README.md

 ## Featuressss

--Linux/Arch Bootc
+- Linux/Arch Bootc

+- Ease of use with easy app installs/intended to use less terminal commands and more GUI software

--Pre-setup Arch/AUR packages and applications, including Steam and Vesktop
+- Pre-setup Arch/AUR packages and applications, including Steam, OBS, and Vesktop

--Niri, a tiling window manager
+- Niri, a tiling window manager

--DMS/Quickshell
+- DMS/Quickshell

--CachyOS Kernel with cpu optimizations (for V3 cpus)(Bore scheduler)
+- CachyOS Kernel with cpu optimizations (for V3 cpus)(Bore scheduler)

--Content creator oriented software preinstalled (Kdenlive, Krita, Audacity, etc)
+- Content creator software preinstalled (Kdenlive, Krita, Audacity, etc)

--You are encouraged to use Bazaar for a majority of your software installs, use flatpaks and appimages whenever possible
+- You are encouraged to use Bazaar for a majority of your software installs, use flatpaks and appimages whenever possible

 This OS is only compatible and intended for desktop PCs with AMD/Intel graphics, and has optimizations for [V3 cpus](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels).
 Nvidia graphics is unsupported by this image and will never be supported directly, a custom image fork of this OS would be allowed and called for and would be the only real way of playing games on XeniaOS with Nvidia GPUs.
 Please do not ask us directly for support with Nvidia GPUs.